Dr Tom Turmezei

 The PHOENIX trial

 Picking up Hidden Osteoporosis Effectively during Normal CT Imaging without additional X-rays (links to the idea here).
 Opportunistic screening for osteoporosis during routine CT was selected from over 600 applications to receive NHS Innovation funding.
 It means that we can diagnose and treat osteoporosis in the routine NHS CT imaging service while still conducting our research programme.
-Polly Barnes is now routinely diagnosing osteoporosis in men and women undergoing clinical CT for other reasons.
-Daniel Chappell will join our team later in 2016 to expand the capability of this service.
+We are now routinely diagnosing osteoporosis in men and women undergoing clinical CT for other reasons.
 One in every five high risk patients tested turns out to have previously unrecognised osteoporosis in the spine, hip or both sites.
 We are now seeking funding to conduct a large trial of routine opportunistic screening.
 Click here for an interesting article in the magazine Science explaining translational research.

 Links with Japan